-What Happens to Student Loans in a Philadelphia Bankruptcy?
+What Happens to Student Loans if You File Bankruptcy in Pennsylvania?

 If you’ve found yourself unable to pay off student loans or other debts, and have difficulty managing your finances, you may have considered filing for Chapter 13 bankruptcy.
 If you do, what will happen to your student loans?